LispCookbook/cl-cookbook/lispworks.md

 #### Delivery limitations

-LispWorks's delivery doesn't include `compile-file` into the delivered application.
+LispWorks's delivery [doesn't include](https://www.lispworks.com/products/runtimes.html) `compile-file` into the delivered application (nor `save-image`, `deliver` and the IDE).
 As such, it isn't possible to change code on the fly on a delivered image.
 No Swank server, no possibility to use `ql:quickload`.